dsc-courses/dsc10-2025-su/syllabus.md

-If you have a question about anything to do with the course — if you’re stuck on a problem, want clarification on the logistics, or just have a general question about data science — you can make a post on Ed.
+If you have a question about anything to do with the course — if you’re stuck on a problem, want clarification on the logistics, or just have a general question about data science — you can make a post on Campuswire.
 If your post includes any part of your solution to a problem (e.g. code), please make your post private; otherwise, please make your post public so that other students can benefit from the interaction.
 You can also post anonymously if you prefer.
-Course staff will regularly check Ed and try to answer any questions that you have.
+Course staff will regularly check Campuswire and try to answer any questions that you have.
 You’re also encouraged to answer a question asked by another student if you feel that you know the answer – this is a great way to strengthen your understanding of the material.